Gatrrr/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+allows passing of props to children components with prop drilling

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+stores holds all of the store data, reducers hold action calls, actions run pure functions that change state

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+component state is state held in the components, best with smaller projects.
+Application state can be passed to all components making it easier to work with huge projects

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+redux thunk allows us to run a async actions.
+Our action creators can have multiple dispatches

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+i hate redux because its confusing but also love it because its quire awesome the amount of power and control you have over it

 ## Project Set Up